andreyorst/tagbar.kak/README.md

 Note that **tagbar.kak** currently allows only one client per session.

 ### Automatic exit
+If your Kakoune supports `ClientClose` hook, you're good to go.
+If not, follow the instructions below.

 If you exit main Kakoune client, `tagbarclient` will stay opened, because there's currently no mechanism to track client exit event.
 To exit **tagbar.kak** automatically when exiting last Kakoune client, you can alias